-Tree prunings can be shredded into wood mulch (leaves and all!).
 Shredded arborist mulch is often cheaper than compost because nurseries receive the material for free from tree trimmers looking to save on disposal fees at the dump.
 If you do choose a wood mulch, choose a mulch that includes the whole plant (leaves and all).
 Straight wood mulches should only be used in areas where plant growth is unwanted, as they rob the soil of nitrogen required by plants.

 Inorganic mulches such as plastic or textile sheeting are also used in some large market gardens and small organic farms.
 Sheeting is generally used as a utility mulch in these commercial applications as it doesn’t really enhance the look of the garden.
 If you just want to grow rows of flowers for bouquets or veggies to can/sell, and don’t care much about the plastic showing, sheeting may be right for you.

-Types of Mulch to Avoid
+Types Of Mulch To Avoid

 Avoid garden mulch made from industrial byproducts such as lumber wood chips or rubber tires.
 Any chemically-dyed mulches are also a no-go.
 Wood chips, sawdust, and root mulches have also been known to import artillery fungi which love to shoot sticky dark spores onto siding and fences (not so nice…).